AlexandruRaulProjects/file-reader-app/README.md

 1. Clone this repo
 `git clone <repo-link>`

-2. Go to root project
+3. Go to root project
 `cd <where you cloned this repo in the previous step>`

+4. Initialize all the required npm packages
+`npm init`

-3. Run it
+4. Run it
 `node .\file-reader-server.js`

 # How to run it remotely